The Job (2003 film)

 The Job is a 2003 American crime drama film directed and written by Kenny Golde Starring Daryl Hannah, Brad Renfro and Dominique Swain.
+Platform Entertainment's Dan Levin and Marc Levin produced Job, with Larry Gabriel as executive producer and Scott Sorrentino co-producing.
+The project was budgeted at less than $5 million.

 Plot

 A hit woman is contracted to perform one final job before she leaves her life of cold-blooded killing behind forever.
 She is now faced with the challenge of dealing with carrying out the contract she accepted and her own moral values.